 Are Tummy Tuck Scars Permanent?

 As with all scars, those from a tummy tuck surgery are permanent as they do not completely disappear.
-However, as outlined in the timeline above, the scars will become less visible over time by becoming thinner and blending in with your skin colour.
-After several years, most patients barely notice their scars.
+However, as outlined in our recovery timeline above, the scars will become less visible over time by becoming thinner and blending in with your skin colour.
+After several years, most tummy tuck patients barely notice their scars.

 How to Minimise Scarring As The Tummy Tuck Heals